 I’m always on the lookout for fruit based desserts.
-This recipe is from the same recipe clipping notebook as the lasagne recipe.
+This recipe is from a recipe clipping notebook I found at the thrift store.
 This dessert recipe is by Mrs. G.L.
 Holms of Bergenfield, NJ.
 It was published in the February, 1948, issue of Better Homes and Gardens.

 The recipe calls for drained fruit cocktail.
 But you can use any fruit you want to use, really.
 For the photo shoot, I used chunky mixed fruit.